CollapseLauncher/documentation/home/docs/development-workflows.md

 * Code quality scan (Qodana) on main branch runs every Sunday, Wednesday, and Friday
 * Qodana scan runs on every Feature/Fix Pull Requests with comment alerts
 * All submitted commits are scanned for vulnerability (Snyk) and Licence Compliance (FOSSA)
-* Main branch is locked for "Force Push"
+* `main` branch is locked for "Force Push"
-* Stable branch might get force pushed on what we called "Stable sync" where Stable branch gets matched with Main branch until the next major/minor Preview release
+* Stable branch may get force pushed during what we called "Stable Sync" where the Stable branch gets caught-up with the `main` branch until the next major/minor Preview release
 :::

 ## Release Publication Flow